OWSL Rules & Regulations – Ratified December 2017

 13.2 A Discipline Panel, shall consist of three (3) members who shall be selected by the Discipline Chairman.

 13.3 If the accused waive their right to a three (3) member panel, discipline may convene and carry on business with two (2) members.

-13.4 The Discipline Committee shall upon receipt of any report of misconduct with respect to the recognized rules of soccer on or off the field by a player, coach, or manager, brought to its attention by the referee or an OWSL representative in writing within seven (7) working days of the incident to the OWSL, to conduct an investigation.
+13.4 The Discipline Committee shall upon receipt of any report of misconduct with respect to the recognized rules of soccer on or off the field by a player, coach, or manager, brought to its attention in writing to the OWSL, will conduct an investigation.

-13.5 The referee shall forward the offender's name to the Discipline Chairman with the Game Report and Game Sheet within seven (7) working days of the game ending.
+13.5 The referee shall forward the offender's name to the Discipline Chairman with the Game Report and Game Sheet within Two (2) days of the game ending.

-13.6 The decisions of the Discipline Panel shall be final and binding, subject only to appeal to the O.S.A. in accordance with the O.S.A.
-Published Rules.
+13.6 The decisions of the Discipline Panel shall be final and binding, subject only to appeal to Ontario Soccer in accordance with the Ontario Soccer Published Rules.